SolraBizna/ars-emu/HARDWARE.md

 With a proper `.BANK` directive, this will put SimpleConfig into your ROM.
 SimpleConfig expects to be mapped to `$F000` through `$F7FF`.

 Use the standard handshake to determine if the Emulator Configuration port is present in the first place.
 If it is, you can present a menu option to the user (for example) to enter the configuration screen.

+Don't forget to set bit 7 of byte `$5` of the header!

 Then, use code like the following (assuming the standard ET license block is present and active):